 Between 0125 and 0150 UTC, a strong low-level circulation is present west-southwest of KTLX, within the CASA domain.
 This circulation is visible in CASA and WSR-88D radar observations between 0120 and 0150 UTC, but is much better resolved by CASA radars due in large part to shorter range (not shown).
-The NWS Norman, Oklahoma, forecast office issued a tornado warning for the storm cell containing this circulation at 0126 UTC, although a later storm survey found no evidence of an actual tornado at this particular time and location.
+The NWS Norman forecast office issued a tornado warning for the storm cell containing this circulation at 0126 UTC, although a later storm survey found no evidence of an actual tornado at this particular time and location.
 Inclusion of CASA data resulted in the analysis of a stronger low-level rotation within the CASA domain, matching more closely with the observed evolution of the MCS.
-In CNTL, where CASA data were assimilated, this circulation is present throughout the time it was observed by radar (Fig. 6a); in contrast, NoCASA is slower in developing such a circulation pattern and the resulting lowlevel vertical vorticity is weaker (Fig. 6c).
+In CNTL, where CASA data were assimilated, this circulation is present throughout the time it was observed by radar (Fig. 6a); by contrast, NoCASA is slower in developing such a circulation and the resulting low-level vertical vorticity is weaker (Fig. 6c).

-The tornado-warned mesovortex is well observed by CASA radar KCYR.
-The 2°-elevation $V_r$ observations from KCYR at 0140 UTC (Fig. 7a) show a strong circulation present between 5 and 20 km to the west of the radar site, with 45 m s-1 of horizontal wind shear over a distance of approximately 12 km.
-Simulated KCYR $V_r$ observations from the 0140 UTC ensemble mean analysis of CNTL (Fig. 7b) also indicate the presence of a mesovortex circulation that closely matches the location and size of that seen in the KCYR observations, but with a slightly weaker maximum horizontal shear of around 40 m s-1 across the vortex.
-Simulated KCYR $V_r$ observations from NoCASA (Fig. 7c) show no strong circulation at the 2° elevation; instead, a convergent signature with only very weak rotation is present near the location of the observed mesovortex.
-In addition, NoCASA (Fig. 7c) greatly underestimates the region of positive $V_r$ observed to the northwest of KCYR (Fig. 7a); in contrast, the ensemble mean analysis of CNTL (Fig. 7b) indicates a flow that closely matches the KCYR observations.
+The tornado-warned meso-vortex is well-observed by CASA radar KCYR.
+The 2° elevation V_r observations from KCYR at 0140 UTC (Fig. 7a) show a strong circulation present between 5 and 20 km to the west of the radar site, with 45 m s-1 of horizontal wind shear over a distance of approximately 12 km.
+Simulated KCYR V_r observations from the 0140 UTC ensemble mean analysis of CNTL (Fig. 7b) also indicate the presence of a meso-vortex circulation which closely matches the location and size of that seen in the KCYR observations, but with a slightly weaker maximum horizontal shear of around 40 m s-1 across the vortex.
+Simulated KCYR V_r observations from NoCASA (Fig. 7c) show no strong circulation at the 2° elevation; instead, a convergent signature with only very weak rotation is present near the location of the observed meso-vortex.
+In addition, NoCASA (Fig. 7c) greatly underestimates the region of positive V_r observed to the northwest of KCYR (Fig. 7a); by contrast, the ensemble mean analysis of CNTL (Fig. 7b) indicates a flow that closely matches KCYR observations.
 These results highlight the importance of assimilated near-surface CASA radar data in accurately capturing the near-surface flow in this convective system.